gchux/cloud-run-tcpdump/README.md

 -    The full packet capture from a Cloud Run instance will be composed out of multiple smaller ( optionally compressed ) **PCAP files**.
 Use a tool like [mergecap](https://www.wireshark.org/docs/man-pages/mergecap.html) to combine them into one.

 -    In order to be able to mount the Cloud Storage Bucket and store **PCAP files**, [Cloud Run's identity](https://cloud.google.com/run/docs/securing/service-identity) must have proper [roles/permissions](https://cloud.google.com/storage/docs/access-control/iam-permissions).

+-    The `tcpdump` sidecar is intended to be used for troubleshooting purposes only.
+While the `tcpdump` sidecar has its own set of resources, storing bytes from **PCAP files** in Cloud Storage introduces additional costs ( for both Storage and Networking ).

+     -    Set `PCAP_COMPRESS` to `true` to store compressed **PCAP files** and save storage bytes; additionally, use regional Buckets to minize costs.

+     -    Whenever possible, use packet capturing scheduling to avoid running `tcpdump` 100% of instance lifetime.

+     -    When troubleshooting is complete, deploy a new Revision without the `tcpdump` sidecar to completely disable it.

+-    While it is true that [Cloud Storage volume mounts](https://cloud.google.com/run/docs/configuring/services/cloud-storage-volume-mounts) is available in prevew, GCSFuse is used instead to minimize the required configuration to deploy a Revision instrumented with the `tcpdump` sidecar.

+     >    **NOTE***: this is also the reason why the base image for the `tcpdump` sidecar is `ubuntu:22.04` and not something lighter like `alpine`.
+GCSFuse pre-built packages are only available for Debian and RPM based distributions.

 ## Download and Merge all PCAP Files